mattludwigs/major_tom/README.md

 1. The main operator (this is the top level `MajorTom` module)
 2. The ground station API.
 This simulates a ground station API that handles the communication between a satellite and ground operators
-3. A satellite runtime called `MajorTom.Satellites.SatelliteEngine` to simulate a satellite
+3. A satellite simulation runtime called `MajorTom.Satellites.SatelliteEngine` to simulate a satellite

 While in OTP I could drop the second layer, I want to add it to illustrate how these systems can actually be built